 Anastasia Karakitsou was born in Athens, Greece.
-She has an MA in Professional Language and Intercultural Studies from the University of Leeds, UK (graduating with Distinction in 2017), and a BA in English Language and Literature from the University of Athens, Greece (2012).
-She took part in the Erasmus program during the 2010 fall semester by attending the İstanbul Kültür Üniversitesi (Turkey), where she experienced first-hand the problems of ‘inappropriate’ as well as the potential of ‘appropriate’ intercultural communication.
-Then, she fell in love with observing, examining and studying those issues.
+She has an MA in Professional Language and Intercultural Studies from the University of Leeds, UK (Distinction, 2017), and a BA in English Language and Literature from the University of Athens, Greece (2012).
+She speaks Greek, English, German and Turkish.

 During her 2010 Fall semester she took part in the Erasmus exchange program by attending the İstanbul Kültür Üniversitesi (Turkey), where she had a first-hand experience of the problems of ‘inappropriate’ as well as the potential of ‘appropriate’ intercultural communication.
 Then, she fell in love with observing and studying issues of language, culture and identity.